Contact Us

 • Demonstrated impact

-• Does the candidate appear to have high standards and values?
+• Does the candidate demonstrate high standards and values?

 • Does leadership see true potential in the candidate?

-All judges agreed to recuse themselves from discussing and voting on nominations with which he/she could be perceived as having a conflict of interest.
+All judges agree to recuse themselves from discussing and voting on nominations with which he/she could be perceived as having a conflict of interest.

 InvestmentNews Rising Stars (previously 40 Under 40)